HPC-alliance-Workshop/workshop/run_code.md

 python train.py --dataset_path $SLURM_TMPDIR/UCMerced_LandUse
 ```

 The model is stored in the folder `weights`.
-You can also see the loss and accuracy graphs saved in the workign directory.
+You can also see the loss and accuracy graphs saved in the working directory.

 ## Run Inference